darktable-org/dtdocs/content/module-reference/utility-modules/map/locations.md

 A location can also be created from an OpenStreetMap region (city/country) polygon.
 To achieve this, first make sure the _max polygon points_ parameter is large enough (some country polygons use more than 150,000 points).
 Then select the desired location in the [find location](./find-location.md) module.
 When the corresponding region shape is displayed, a polygon symbol becomes available in the "shape" control (see below).
 Select it to create the new location.

-Each location is stored as tag entry under the geotagging collection in the [create collection](../shared/create-collection.md) module.
+Each location is stored as tag entry under the geotagging collection in the [collections](../shared/collections.md) module.

 # module controls